Parvati Shallow: Australia v World

+Legacy

+Shallow is one of only three two-time American Survivor winners, alongside Sandra Diaz-Twine and Tony Vlachos.
+Additionally, she is the first person to make it to the final tribal council three times.
+With 165 days played over five seasons, Shallow has played more days than any other Survivor contestant in the world.
+She overtook the previous record holder in "Boston" Rob Mariano's 152 days after participating in Australia v. the World.

 Shallow was one of the first five inductees into the "Survivor Hall of Fame" in the year 2010, alongside Hantz, Mariano, Diaz-Twine, and Richard Hatch.
 She is also one of only eight players to make it to Final Tribal Council more than once, along with Hantz, Mariano, Diaz-Twine, Kimmel, Fitzgerald, Anderson, and Tony Vlachos.
 Reality TV podcaster and former Survivor contestant Rob Cesternino twice conducted online polls (in 2011 and 2014) for the greatest contestant in the show's history; Shallow won both times the poll was held.
-She has also performed well in the awards ceremony known as the "Ozcars," from prominent Survivor fan site "Survivor Oz;" ever since the first awards in 2012, Shallow has always won the award for "Sexiest Female of All Time," and in 2013, she also won the two biggest awards of "Greatest Player of All Time" and "Best Winner."

 In the official issue of CBS Watch commemorating the 15th anniversary of Survivor, Shallow was voted by viewers as the fourth greatest contestant in the history of the series (only behind Cesternino, Hantz, and Mariano), and was the highest-ranking female contestant.
 Also, she was the only three-time contestant in the top ten to have all three of her seasons also be ranked by viewers as among the top ten greatest seasons of all time—Cook Islands was ranked tenth, Micronesia was ranked third, and Heroes vs. Villains was ranked first.
 In addition, she came in second in the same magazine's poll for the most attractive female contestant, only behind Brenda Lowe of Survivor: Nicaragua and Survivor: Caramoan.
 Accordingly, Shallow was the only female contestant to appear in both polls, and one of only two contestants overall to appear in the "greatest players" poll and one of the "most attractive" polls, the other being Lusth, her fellow Cook Islands and Micronesia player.
 In 2017, Entertainment Weekly had fans of the series rank the 34 winners and Shallow came in 1st place.

 In 2015, host Jeff Probst named Shallow one of his top ten favorite Survivor winners, and one of his top four favorite female winners.
 In 2020, before the premiere of Winners at War, Probst named Shallow the best winner ever.

+Other reality shows

+Shallow appeared on the second season of The Traitors, where she was chosen as the third Traitor.
+She appears alongside fellow Survivor alumni, Sandra Diaz-Twine.
+Shallow was the second traitor banished after Dan Gheesling.

+She competed on the second season of Deal or No Deal Island, alongside Australian Survivor: All Stars winner David Genat & Big Brother 2 winner Will Kirby.
+Shallow and Genat reunited on Survivor: Australia V The World.